asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 HFP concerns itself with allowing hands free kits to communicate with mobile phones like in car.
 In comparison to HSP, it adds extra features for use with a mobile phone like voice dialing, call waiting or redialing the last number.
-It also adds mSBC which allows for better audio over HSP.
+It also adds the mSBC codec which allows for better audio over HSP.

 For this talk, henceforth, our focus will primarily be on the A2DP profile.